 Have you got a question regarding your sale or purchase?
-Take a look at our FAQs or contact us to find out more.
+Take a look at our Residential Conveyancing Frequently Asked Questions or contact one of our team to find out more for free.

 If you require any advice from one of our specialist lawyers or seek a quotation we are only a phone call or email away.
 Our team at Lovedays Solicitors are happy to discuss the details of any transaction free of charge and provide a no obligation fixed quotation for your conveyancing requirements.

 If you would like to receive a bespoke quotation for your transaction, please call us on 01629 582308 or you can enter the information online and we will call you back.
 Whether you are based in Matlock, Wirksworth or anywhere across England and Wales we will be able to help.
 We have over 100-year history of helping the people of Derbyshire and the surrounding areas.

 A very belated thank you for all your help and advice with the recent conveyancing with the purchase of our new home.
 We were so appreciative of all the extra work you undertook to meet the completion date – you made it with hours to spare !!
 It was a real pleasure to meet and work with you.’
 B.H.